ashp15205/ExpenSense/README.md

 ---

 ## 📌 Future Improvements
-- Deploy to Render / Vercel / Railway (Heroku free plan discontinued).
+- Deploy to Render or Vercel
 - Add analytics dashboard for expense trends.
 - Multi-currency support.